Google Play Music: Slow growth (2012–2017)

-In January 2012, a feature was added to Google Music that allows users to download 320kbit/s MP3 copies of any file in their library, with a two-download limit per track via the web, or unlimited downloads via the Music Manager app.
+In January 2012, a feature was added to Google Music that allows users to download 320 kbit/s MP3 copies of any file in their library, with a two-download limit per track via the web, or unlimited downloads via the Music Manager app.

 According to a February 2012 report from CNET, Google executives were displeased with Google Music's adoption rate and revenues in its first three months.

 In March 2012, the company rebranded the Android Market and its digital content services as "Google Play"; the music service was renamed "Google Play Music".

 Google announced in October 2012 that they had signed deals with Warner Music Group that would bring "their full music catalog" to the service.

 At the Google I/O developer conference in May 2013, Google announced that Google Play Music would be expanded to include a paid on-demand music streaming service called "All Access", allowing users to stream any song in the Google Play catalog.
 It debuted immediately in the United States for $9.99 per month ($7.99 per month if the users signed up before June 30).
 The service allows users to combine the All Access catalog with their own library of songs.

 Google Play Music was one of the first four apps compatible with Google's Chromecast digital media player that launched in July 2013.

 In October 2014, a new "Listen Now" feature was introduced, providing contextual and curated recommendations and playlists.
 The feature was adapted from technology by Songza, which Google acquired earlier in the year.